shah253kt/arduino-nmea-parser-v2/docs/index.md

     NmeaParserV2 parser(ss);
     ```

+4. Open stream:

+    ```cpp
+    void setup() {
+        // Make sure you are using the correct baud rate

+        Serial1.begin(9600); // If you are using hardware serial ss.begin(9600); // If you are using SoftwareSerial }
+    ```

-4. Check if any valid NMEA statement is available to be processed:
+5. Check if any valid NMEA statement is available to be processed:
     ```cpp
     void loop() {
         if(parser.valid()) {